INTRODUCTION: STATISTICAL PROFILE

 As a symbol of suffering, Somalia has to be near the top in most people’s minds.
 Situated on the horn of Africa to the east of Ethiopia, Somalia has been a failed state since the Americans and the Russians used it as a proxy during the cold war.
 In the midst of this era of great suffering a tiny but strong indigenous church has been birthed and is growing rapidly.
 Believers are despised and heavily persecuted, even executed for their faith.
 Yet they have great faith and will clearly not disappear.
 The Somali government now acknowledges that the country is no longer 100% Muslim.
 With a growth rate of 8% this church will grow rapidly to over 80,000 by 2050 as they alone have the answer for the desperate cry of the Somali heart.

-The Arabic dominated and extreme Muslim government in the north has been in almost continual conflict with the Black African non-Arab south since independence in 1956.
+The Arabic dominated Muslim government in the north has been in almost continual conflict with the Black African non-Arab south since independence in 1956.
 Their violently despotic attempts at forced Islamisation of the south have clearly backfired, with huge numbers of southerners coming to faith in Jesus in the strangest of places.
 Now, after decades of suffering, the south has its own semi-independent state.
 Over 14% of the Sudanese are now followers of Jesus and this number will rise dramatically over the next 20 years, leading to much outreach in neighbouring countries.
 Satan came in like a flood, but the Lord raised up a standard against him.

-Syria is currently being torn apart by the same forces operating all over the Middle East: an inflexible and despotic government, a young, disenfranchised population and foreign Islamist agitation.
+Syria is currently being torn apart by the same forces operating all over the Middle East: civil war, an inflexible and despotic government, a young, disenfranchised population and foreign Islamist agitation.
 The traditional churches here predate Islam, but the relative calm they lived under has now been shattered.
 Along with civil war and grinding Islamisation, will come a mass exodus of traditional Christians.
 If the script from a dozen other Islamic countries is to be followed, then the coming persecution and political instability will purify the true church.
 This will be followed by disillusion with radical Islam and the birthing of an indigenous church among the 90% of Syrians who are Sunni Arab.
 After 100 years of having no known Christians, there is now an underground movement of believers among the Alawite elite.

 Like the other “Stan” countries of the former Soviet Union, Tajikistan has a Muslim majority in name only.
 The central government has risen from the ashes of a bitter civil war and is very suspicious of Islamisation, so it seeks to control all religious activity.
 After independence from Russia the fleeting open door for evangelism resulted in the birthing of an indigenous church among the majority Tajiks for the first time, with believers now numbering around 1,000 and growing.
 It will take many decades for this tiny foundation to grow to a point where it will help raise Tajikistan out of its poverty and hopelessness.